COMMITTEE DISCUSSIONS CONTINUE

-The Emma Store Buildings will honor their historic agricultural roots, the natural environment and character of Emma with high public value, and provide a space that celebrates the innovative spirit of this location.
+The Emma Store Buildings will honor their historic agricultural roots, the natural environment and character of Emma, and provide a space that is accessible to the community and celebrates the innovative spirit of this location.

 KEEP TABS ON THIS PROCESS

 Watch this web page for future meeting dates and other information as this process moves forward.
 Steering Committee meetings are open to the public.
 Posted below is information that has been distributed to the committee.

 DISCUSSIONS BEGAN WITH SITE VISITS